 In order to ensure eligibility, applicants should first review the rules and regulations governing NHPRC grants under the Administering an NHPRC Grant section.

-Applicants are encouraged to submit drafts by June 16, 2014, but drafts are not required.
-The drafts should be sent by email to the person listed under Agency Contact and should include a draft narrative and budget.
+Applicants are encouraged to submit drafts by April 3, 2015, but drafts are not required.
+The drafts should be sent by email to Daniel Stokes, Director of the States Program, (firstname.lastname@example.org) and should include a draft narrative and budget.

 The Project Narrative is a description of the proposal.
 It should be no more than 20 double-spaced pages in 12-pt type with standard margins.